 Monitor the Reservations and Credit Card Info Pages

 These pages contain sensitive user information, so it’s important that you implement the necessary security features to prevent your data from falling into the wrong hands.
 Your business’ reputation is hard-won and important, and a data breach is a quick way to lose a lot of customers.
-People are justifiable nervous when it comes to this type of issue, so it’s best to prevent it from happening in the first place.
+People are justifiably nervous when it comes to this type of issue, so it’s best to prevent it from happening in the first place.

 This is another area where a Real Browser Check can be helpful.
 By alerting you of issues preemptively (such as invalid or expired TSL/SSL certificates), you’ll be able to address things as they pop up and before they cause issues for your customers.